preloaddefault-post-thumbnail

 Avoid making changes: If your plans change after you’ve already booked your flight, be prepared to pay to make changes to your reservation.
 Most airlines charge fees for date and time changes, which can sometimes be nearly as expensive as the tickets’ original cost.

-Avoid silly mistakes: Double check your information as youre typing it in.
+Avoid silly mistakes: Double check your information as you’re typing it in.
 Spelling mistakes in your name, inverted dates, passport number mistakes or other small errors could all disrupt your travel plans or be costly to correct.

 Watch out for extras: Some airlines charge for extras like printing your boarding pass, so try to print boarding passes beforehand or go mobile when possible.